adrgumula/HomeAssitantBluetoothSpeaker/README.md

-## The goal of this tutorial is to pair arbitrary bluetooth speaker with the Home Assistant (HASSO) to be able to hear notifications & TTMs
+## The goal of this tutorial is to pair arbitrary bluetooth speaker with the Home Assistant (HASSO) to be able to hear notifications & Text-To-Speach (TTS)

 ### What was used during the installation:
 Proxmox server